hung2xt/streaming-with-apache-flink/README.md

 ## Repository Structure

-- `flink-examples/`: Basic examples to get started with Flink.
 - `src/main/java`: Examples integrating Flink with Kafka and Java.
 - `python-examples/`: Demonstrations of using Pyflink to write to MySQL.
 - Additional directories and examples as per your repository's content.